vibhoraggarwal/cheatsheet/git-actions.md

+# Local runner
-# To make sure the local runner is running as service
+To make sure the local runner is running as service
 We needed to follow the following steps to set it as a service:
 ```bash
 sudo ./svc.sh install